Inside: Everything a parent needs to know about period pants for kids!

 Blood comes out of your vagina, dripping onto the crutch of the period pants.

 The first layer is moisture-wicking.
 Which means that it pulls the liquid through and into the layer below.
-Which means that you don’t have a wet sensation when wearing the pants.
+This means that you don’t have a wet sensation when wearing the pants.

 The second layer is absorbent.
 Which means that it absorbs the liquid and holds it.